 - Trying to sell the next step in the sales process

-- Prospect does most or an equal amount of talking
+- The prospect does most or an equal amount of talking

 - Pitch centers around probing sales questions